shl082002/HomeWork-GPT/README.md

 ## Improvements & Tradeoffs

 - The current implementation uses free-tier services, which impose certain limitations on speed and accuracy.
 Integrating more advanced or paid tools can significantly enhance performance and reliability.

+## Use of LLMs and AI Tools

+- ChatGPT was utilized for mind mapping and code generation.
+- CursorAI assisted with development tasks.
+- Stitch was used for design purposes.
+- This project primarily demonstrates prompt engineering.
+While I make extensive use of AI tools, the focus is on understanding and guiding the code.
+AI can generate code, but human direction is essential.
+Rather than memorizing syntax, it's more valuable to learn how to leverage AI to improve and simplify development.

+> **Note:** The embedding service used in this project is intended for local use only.
+The required model files are several gigabytes in size and cannot be pushed to GitHub.
+For this reason, the embedding service is not hosted online.
+However, I will provide a demo video showcasing all features.
+This project is a proof-of-concept and not meant for production use; some features may be experimental or subject to change.
+Please use the recommended setup and review the code before deploying in critical environments.